Please read the following information before accessing the online application at the bottom of the page.

 - Physics 131, 201, 202, 205, 208, 211, 212

-- All students new to the UTC’s tutoring by appointment programs must attend a 30-minute orientation during the fall and spring semesters.
-This orientation is waived during the summer sessions.
-This orientation will inform you of the programs and services sponsored by the UTC and individual departments, and help you determine which one(s) are most appropriate for your personal goals and objectives.
+- All students new to the UTC’s tutoring by appointment programs should attend a 30-minute orientation during the fall and spring semesters.
+The orientation is waived during the summer.
+This orientation will inform you of the program opportunities offered at the University, and help you determine which one(s) are most appropriate for your personal goals and objectives.

-- Returning students who have previously attended an orientation should complete an online application.
-Returning students must have a recorded orientation attendance on file in order to bypass the orientation and submit the online application.
+- Returning students who have previously attended a UTC orientation should complete an online application.

 - A new tutoring request must be received each semester in order to be eligible for the current semester services.